 Another issue with brown dog ticks is that they are the only tick species that is able to complete its entire life cycle indoors.
 When these ticks get in, they can stay inside your home and create a population.

 Another tick we see inside Arizona homes is the American dog tick, also referred to as a wood tick.
 These ticks can be picked up by your dog in wooded areas.
 Once inside your home, the American dog tick can't complete its life cycle, but it will readily bite humans.
 So, while its stay may be brief, it is more of a threat than a brown dog tick.
 American dog ticks are known to transmit RMSF and tularemia.

-There are a few ways you can prevent brown dog ticks and other tick species from getting into your home.
+There are a few ways you can prevent tick species from getting into your home.

 Make sure your dog(s) or cat(s) have tick and flea collars.
 These do not provide 100 percent protection, but they're a good first step.

 Perform routine tick inspections.
 Check the ears and between the toes of your pets.
 This is where ticks are prone to attach.

 Reduce wildlife activity in your yard to reduce ticks in your yard.
 You can do this by managing wildlife attractants, such as open trash bins or bird seeds on the ground.